Curated OER

 Riding Salamander Dot to Dot

-In this connect the dots learning exercise, students display number recognition by connecting the dots with number 1-30.
+In this connect the dots worksheet, students display number recognition by connecting the dots with number 1-30.
 After the dots are connected, students see what the salamander is riding.

 Curated OER